CILANE: Functioning

 The CILANE has no president but rather a "Coordinator", elected for three years.
 The coordinator's role is to prepare and conduct the spring and autumn sessions of the CILANE and to carry out its decisions, enabling each national association to carry out projects together.
 It holds an international congress every three years.

 National associations recognised by CILANE are hereditary societies which must only grant full membership to persons who are legally noble under the current or former laws of their countries.
 There is no personal membership; instead, members of associations recognised by CILANE participate in its activities through their associations.

 The spring session takes place traditionally in Paris, the seat of the CILANE.
 In autumn the sessions are held in one of the other member countries.
 Significantly, most of the organisations represented in CILANE are private initiatives, particularly in nations where titles of nobility are no longer recognised by their respective states and therefore unregulated by law.

-Due to the position of the Permanent Deputation and Council of Grandees of Spain and Titles of the Kingdom of only recognizing foreign titles as such if «...the succession in these titles should only be reflected when they have been possessed by people who have recognized the succession of kings effectively reigning, but not claimants or holders in exile of disappeared kingdoms", particularly in "...in the case of titles of the extinct Kingdom of the Two Sicilies, such a kingdom no longer exists and the claimants to it are not effectively reigning monarchs", and the consequent internal divisions within it, Spain does not have official representation in the coordinating organization of the European nobility CILANE.
+Due to the position of the Permanent Deputation and Council of Grandees of Spain and Titles of the Kingdom of only recognizing foreign titles as such if "...the succession in these titles should only be reflected when they have been possessed by people who have recognized the succession of kings effectively reigning, but not claimants or holders in exile of disappeared kingdoms", particularly "...in the case of titles of the extinct Kingdom of the Two Sicilies, such a kingdom no longer exists and the claimants to it are not effectively reigning monarchs", and the consequent internal divisions within it, Spain does not have official representation in the coordinating organization of the European nobility CILANE.